"He sent redemption unto His people: He hath commanded His covenant for ever: holy and reverend is His name" (Psalm 111:9).

 It is most interesting that the adjective "reverend" is used only this once in the entire King James Bible.
 And there it applies to God, not to any man!

-For those who would deny or oppose Him, “it is a fearful thing to fall into the hands of the living God” (Hebrews 10:31).
+For those who would deny or oppose Him, "It is a fearful thing to fall into the hands of the living God" (Hebrews 10:31).
 But God is also uniquely a God of love.
-He is a merciful and forgiving God; He is “the God of all grace” (1 Peter 5:10) and of many other wonderful attributes.
+He is a merciful and forgiving God; He is "the God of all grace" (I Peter 5:10) and of many other wonderful attributes.

 "He looketh upon all the inhabitants of the earth" (God is thus omnipresent).
 "He fashioneth their hearts alike" (He is omnipotent).
 "He considereth all their works" (He is omniscient) (Psalm 33:14-15).

-“In the beginning God created the heaven and the earth.”
+"In the beginning God created the heaven and the earth."
 If a person truly believes the first verse of the Bible, he should be able to believe all other verses in the Bible, no matter what men or devils can say to the contrary.
-Our God, who has also become our Redeemer and Savior, is “eternal, immortal, invisible, the only wise God” (1 Timothy 1:17).
+Our God, who has also become our Redeemer and Saviour, is "eternal, immortal, invisible, the only wise God" (I Timothy 1:17).